Carpetbagger: Cuisine

 A carpetbag steak or carpetbagger steak is an end cut of steak that is pocketed and stuffed with oysters, among other ingredients, such as mushrooms, blue cheese, and garlic.
-The steak is sutured with toothpicks or thread, and is sometimes wrapped in bacon.
+The steak is sutured with toothpicks or thread, and it sometimes is wrapped in bacon.

 The combination of beef and oysters is traditional.
 The earliest specific reference is in a United States newspaper in 1891.
-The earliest specific Australian reference is a printed recipe from between 1899 and 1907.
+The earliest specific Australian reference is a printed recipe sometime between 1899 and 1907.

-France

-Politics
+French politics

-In French politics, carpetbagging is known as parachutage, which means "parachuting" in French.
+In French politics, carpetbagging is known as parachutage, which means parachuting in French.